 How to apply for a Current Year Income assessment

-1 If you haven’t already, provide us with the details we’ve asked for in your student finance account.
-We still need this information so we can see the 15% difference in your household income.
+If you haven’t already, provide us with the previous tax year details we’ve asked for in your student finance account.
+We still need this information so we can see if there will be a 15% drop in your household income.

 Student Finance England